gabiast/gabiast/README.md

-Hi!
-I'm *Gabriela*, a systems engineer with 5+ years of experience in software development — from simple apps to scalable enterprise solutions.
-Currently pursuing a Master’s in Big Data & Data Science at Universidad Internacional de Valencia.

-💡 Passionate about transforming data into insights, solving real-world problems with code, and building meaningful tech solutions in collaborative environments.
+Passionate about transforming data into insights, solving real-world problems with code, and building meaningful tech solutions in collaborative environments.

 ---